REI Super - MySuperInformation shown is for the balanced option.

 Percentage of Growth Assets

 What the researchers say

-Being REI's basic super offering, members are placed by default in the MySuper authorised Trustee Super Balanced option, which is a rebadged version of the default choice option.
-The investment allocation of the Trustee Super Balanced option is shown in the chart below.
-Choice members have access to a further 4 investment options with the Super Elite product providing further choice if desired.
-The Trustee Super Balanced option has been higher than the SuperRatings Index over the short and long term.
+REI's members are placed by default in the MySuper authorised Balanced option.
+Choice members have access to a further 9 investments.
+The Balanced option has been higher than the SuperRatings Index over the short and long term.

 The fee structure of REI Super is very competitive when compared to the industry average across all account balances assessed.
 No fees are charged for establishing an account or switching investments however fees do apply for lump-sum withdrawals.

 REI offers members a full suite of insurance with competitive premiums.
 Four units of default Death and TPD cover is provided to members when joining the fund and IP insurance covers up to 85% of salary with a benefit period of up to 2 years if members elect this type of cover.